$ 599.00 $ 799.00

 Session Six – Moving the Musical to Production

 Week Six will focus first on the business side of creating the new musical.
 Topics will include: Option and composer/lyricist agreements, requirements for score demos and presentation packages for producer submissions and how to pitch new projects for pitches for options and development money.
 The second round of songs shall be presented by composers, followed by notes.
-The assignemnet shall be the re-write of Song #2.
+The assignmnet shall be the re-write of Song #2.

-Sessions Seven – Preparing the Presentation
+Session Seven – Preparing the Presentation &

 Following the presentation of the Rewrite of song #2, we will discuss how to mount a presentation: From casting to venue… From staging to rehearsal process.
 What is your goal for presentation and who should and should not be invited.
 From director and choreographer choice – to the decision of doing an under the radar reading to a 29 hour reading or workshop.
 All issues as to how to make the best decisions for the future of your musical will be discussed.

-Session Nine – The Dress Rehearsal Process
+Session Eight – The Dress Rehearsal Process

 The Dress Rehearsal process will be in full swing here.
-All composers and lyricists will present their songs (and scenes when available) … and Final notes and issues will be addressed in preparation for the Presenetation in Week Ten.
+All composers and lyricists will present their songs (and scenes when available) … and Final notes and issues will be addressed in preparation for the Presentation in Week Ten.

-Session Ten - The Presentation
+Session Nine - The Presentation

 Through this program, members will learn how to create musicals for all genres, from concept to opening night.
 With the ever-changing state of the music industry, this is a program whose time has come – a golden opportunity for amazing talents to channel their energies in a most positive and exciting new direction.